 La'Tonya Rease Miles, Ph.D.

-La'Tonya "LT" Rease Miles, Ph.D., is the director of sales and university partnerships at ReUp Education.
+La'Tonya "LT" Rease Miles, Ph.D., is the director of university partnerships at ReUp Education.

 A first-generation college graduate, Dr. Miles has established two successful programs for first-generation college students—one at UCLA and the other at Loyola Marymount University—both recognized as First-gen Forward institutions.
 She regularly consults with institutions nationally concerning first-gen students and also has advised local high schools about developing programs on their campus.
 Finally, she established and manages a national Facebook group, "Empowering First Generation Students" and is the Chief Strategist for the "First Gen & Juice" brand.